-100% Norway is a showcase of new products created by some of the leading talents of the Norwegian design scene today.
-The initiative returns for its 13th edition in 2016, having consistently used the platform of the annual London Design Festival to celebrate and promote design excellence from across Norway.
+100% Norway was a showcase of new products created by some of the leading talents of the Norwegian design scene in modern times.
+The initiative returned for its 13th edition back in 2016, having previously used the platform of the annual London Design Festival to celebrate and promote design excellence from across Norway.

 The design scene in Norway is compact and seems united by a solid sense of community and an appetite to collaborate.
 The output of those working today is high on quality and each individual designer has a strong appreciation of materiality and craftsmanship.
 Bringing together seventeen new and established studios with fresh prototypes, 100% Norway aims to embody the Norwegian design scene today while avoiding stereotypes and preconceptions.

 The show offers visitors a fresh perspective on Norwegian design with the aim to carry forward the nation’s appeal and propel its talented participants into new territory as their careers progress.